 - Phil from the Hercules-themed world in Kingdom Hearts was always getting "two words" wrong.

 "Two words: You guys.
 Ain't.
 Heroes!"

-- When he messed this up in Kingdom Hearts I, Goofy even counted the words and got confused when he heard four instead of two.
+- When he messed this up in Kingdom Hearts, Goofy, of all characters, even counted the words and got confused when he heard four instead of two.

 "Kid, I got two words of advice for you: ATTACK!!"Phil: Two words: You ain't heroes!